IBMStreams/streamsx.inet/tests/FrameworkTests/README.md

 The ftp test server requires the packages **vsftpd** and **ftp**.
 Additionally the current user must be able to execute `service vsftpd start` without password interaction (sudoers configuration).
 Alternatively you can start the ftp server by hand and provide property `TTPR_ftpServerHost`.
 If the standard setup of the ftp server is used, an user `ftpuser` with password `streams` is required.
+This standart setup can be overwritten with properties `TTPR_ftpServerUser` and `TTPR_ftpServerPasswd` in TestProperties.sh file.

+*Note:* The FtpTest requires an running ssh daemon at the ftp server host.

-The http test server requires a standard java 1.8 runtime.
-With the streams java runtime the ssl connections are not possible.
+The http test server requires the java 1.8 runtime from the streams installation:
 The http test server requires that ports 8097 and 1443 are available at the local host.